Syria to discuss Brahimi peace proposals with Russia

 A Syrian security source confirmed the defection, but said Shalal was near retirement and had only defected to "play hero".

+Syrian Interior Minister Mohammed Ibrahim al-Shaar left Lebanon for Damascus after being treated in Beirut for wounds sustained in a rebel bomb attack this month.

-(Additional reporting by Laila Bassam; Writing by Alistair Lyon; Editing by Andrew Osborn and Jon Hemming)
+(Additional reporting by Laila Bassam; Writing by Alistair Lyon; Editing by Andrew Osborn)